punpundada/cwwyh/README.md

 Connect with other foodies, exchange tips, and collaborate on culinary adventures.
 Join the conversation in our forums, share your cooking triumphs (and challenges), and build a network of like-minded individuals who share your passion for great food.
 Support and Feedback

 Have a question, suggestion, or just want to say hello?
 Reach out to our support team through the "Contact Us" page.
-We value your feedback and are continuously working to enhance your cooking experience on [Your Cooking Website Name].
+We value your feedback and are continuously working to enhance your cooking experience on Cook With What You Have.

 Happy cooking! 🍽️👩‍🍳👨‍🍳